weimingtom/wmt_todo_list/README.md

 * Weixin (WeChat) web page demo
 Show Weixin (WeChat) UI in web page for demo.

+* Remote controller for using android to control Windows programs
+Written in Lua.

 ## Public work
 * weimingtom/charj